 18. Season 3, Episode 3: The Case of the Missing Lifeguard.
-4 ½ stars.
-If “Mad Max” is the underrated gem of season 2, this is the one for season 3.
-It opens on crass teenage humor, when El spies on Mike in the Void, and sees him furious at the way she dumped him in episode 2; he and Lucas are belching, farting, and denigrating the female “species” (a word El doesn’t know) as illogical and emotional; it’s a very entertaining use of the Void, which El usually uses for serious purposes.
+4 stars.
+This one opens on delightfully crass teenage humor, when El spies on Mike in the Void, and sees him furious at the way she dumped him in episode 2; he and Lucas are belching, farting, and denigrating the female “species” (a word El doesn’t know) as illogical and emotional; it’s a very entertaining use of the Void, which El usually uses for serious purposes.
 She also spies on Billy, but that turns out to be not so fun, and ends on an incendiary moment when Billy meets El for the first time.
-As Mind Flayer he has a flashback to her closing the Gate on him in season 2, and registers her as the supreme threat.
+As the Mind Flayer he has a flashback to her closing the Gate on him in season 2, and registers her as the supreme threat.
 Meanwhile Hopper has been dragged to the abandoned lab kicking and screaming by Joyce.
 Having ridiculed her concerns so nastily, he perhaps gets his just deserts when he is jumped from behind by the Russian Terminator.
 But this is ultimately Will’s episode, who realizes the Mind Flayer is back in Hawkins.
 This is after a long and personally hard day in which (a) Mike and Lucas mock the D&D campaign he is running for them, and to which (b) he responds by storming off in the rain, prompting (c) Mike to blast him for “not liking girls”.
 The tree fort scene is heartbreaking, as Will breaks down and cries, tearing up the photos of him and his friends, and smashing his sacred hideout with a baseball bat.

 19. Season 1, Episode 2: The Weirdo on Maple Street.
 4 stars.
 The best scenes are at the Wheeler house with El and her new friends.
 By far the most iconic is the boys’ prepubescent horror at this girl they just met who almost gets naked in front of them.
 Mike handles himself with the decorum fitting his leadership role, but the reactions of Lucas and Dustin are downright hilarious.
 (Lucas: “Do you think she slept naked?”
 Dustin: indignantly mimics her taking off her dress.)
 Another great scene is El’s flipping the game board as she tries to convey the concept of the Upside Down.
 The other thread to this episode is the party at Steve’s house, in which Nancy loses her virginity.
 I wasn’t a fan of Nancy at this stage, and obviously not Steve either; their characters are annoying in the way of entitled teens.
 But it’s for this reason that their story arcs pay off so well in the later episodes.